Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 3-Breastfeeding on demand: the key to stimulating lactation

-Unlike scheduled breastfeeding, this practice involves feeding your baby whenever he or she shows signs of hunger, even if this seems frequent.
+Unlike scheduled breastfeeding, this practice involves feeding your baby as soon as he or she shows signs of hunger, even if it seems frequent.

 Over time, this approach allows you to establish a natural rhythm and breastfeed easily while respecting your baby's development.